 These above Requests are usually decided on a temporary basis by a judge after there has been a full hearing, usually involving the calling of witnesses and the presentation of evidence.
 A mini trial of sorts.

 There are only a limited number of issues that can be raised in a family law case.
-Don’t fear the process, if you’ve decided to get divorced, please give us a call for a free consultation.
+Don’t fear the process, if you’ve decided to get divorced, please give us a call for a consultation.

 My name is Vincent Davis, a dedicated attorney with almost 30 years experience.
 If you’d like to consult with me, please contact my office.
 We offer: